-SUPREME COURT JUDGEMENT: I leave everything in God's hands- Ihedioha — Daily Times Nigeria
+Supreme Court Judgement: I leave everything in God's hands- Ihedioha — Daily Times Nigeria

 “In the last seven months we sought to elevate merit, unity of purpose, honesty, transparency and an inclusive approach to governance, as the hallmarks of our administration.
 We sought to restore once again, the pride and dignity of Imo people.
 We worked very hard to re-engineer the Imo renaissance.
 But God knows why he has allowed this current state of affairs,” Ihedioha said.

-Continuing, he said, “No doubt, yesterday’s Supreme Court verdict, came to us as a rude shock and surprise considering the facts on ground, legal precedence and clear verdict of Imo People on March 9 2019, that returned me as Governor with the highest valid votes of 273,404.
+Continuing, he said: “No doubt, yesterday’s (Tuesday’s) Supreme Court verdict, came to us as a rude shock and surprise considering the facts on ground, legal precedence and clear verdict of Imo People on March 9 2019, that returned me as Governor with the highest valid votes of 273,404.

 “Consequently, we have put machinery in motion to hand-over the reins of office to the APC Candidate as the the next governor of Imo State.
 This will be coordinated by the Secretary to the State Government.
 I therefore direct all members of Imo State Expanded Executive Council, and all political appointees to write their handing-over notes and to return all government properties in their custody, forthwith.
 I shall not be party to pilfering of Government property or funds.